JC-therea/Montanes_J_Carlos/README.md

 # Compute PN/PS expected ratio

-Here is stored a tool in C++ that computes the estimated transitions from one nucleotide to other.
+Here is stored a tool in C++ that computes the estimated transitions from one nucleotide to another.
 To do so you have to:

  - Estimate the introns.
  - Overlap introns with a vcf/gvcf file.